instantlinux/docker-tools/images/nut-upsd/README.md

 POLLINTERVAL | | Poll Interval for ups.conf
 PORT | auto | device port (e.g. /dev/ttyUSB0) on host
-SDORDER | | UPS shutdown sequence, set to -1 to disable shutdown SECRET | nut-upsd-password | name of secret to use for API user SERIAL | | hardware serial number of UPS
+SDORDER | | UPS shutdown sequence, set to -1 to disable shutdown SECRETNAME | nut-upsd-password | name of secret to use for API user SERIAL | | hardware serial number of UPS
 SERVER | master | master or slave priority for scripts USER | nut | local user